 Our second female was GENUA/ ATE she is our foundation female.
 We selected her because of her parents and great pedigree.
 We searching for a great female more then year, till we find her.
 During this year we study the breed standard and all top kennels in Europe.
 We create our breeding program which is basic on very OLD BLOODLINE.
 Our foundation dogs pedigree got grandparents older then 10 years … we go over all this “NEW GENERATION” with hypertipe corso look like boxers.
 No small corso which are light and have nothing to do with older bloodlines dogs selected to work so hard on farm, protection and fight… cane corso history is what inspire us to breed them and collect only the best and oldest pedigree in our breeding program.

-We have litter two three times a year.
+We have litter three to five times a year.
 Time with puppies is most wonderful time but is also most busy time.

 I do not understand breeding if you do not show .
 I just don’t.
 Wouldn’t a breeder want to show off his/her results?
 It’s any kennel’s pride – a home-bred champion!
 But breeding just to breed?
 Breeding companion dogs?
 What is companion dog breeding if all dogs, champions or not champions, were designed by nature, by evolution to be a man’s best friend and companion.